mjdamgaard/Notes/Physics/QED/README.md

 One should then be able to argue that the $\varepsilon$-almost eigenstates of this cut-off Hamiltonian should converge to those of the original one
 (provided that the latter is shown to be self-adjoint).
 And this should solve Task 2, making us able to derive the path integral formulation of the theory.

-Task 3 and 4 deals with showing the Lorentz covariance of the theory, which is not quite as important for me now that I have realized, that the theory that I derived in my 2022 paper is equivalent to the conventional theory.
+Task 3 and 4 deals with showing the Lorentz covariance of the theory, which is not quite as important for me now that I have realized that the theory that I derived in my 2022 paper is equivalent to the conventional theory.
 (I thought the conventional theory did not contain a Coulomb potential.)
 But they would still be nice to complete at some point.
 In my qed.tex document, which can currently be found in my backup folder, I believe I have worked out how to solve these Tasks.
 (Task 4 is very easy but Task 3, on the other hand, is quite complicated (at least unless my cutoff for Task 2 can also help here...).)